SirPepe/dark-mode-toggle/Readme.md

 </script>
 ```

 Changes to the content attribute via [`setAttribute()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute) and similar APIs only affect the `mode` state if the element has not yet been interacted with - just like `value` on `<input>`.
-The content attribute is just a fallback or default value and is always overruled by user or script input.
+The content attribute serve as a mere fallback or default value and is always overruled by user or script input.

 ## Custom user interface

 The default user interface is a simple toggle.
 You can replace it with a custom UI by adding markup between the opening and closing `<dark-mode-toggle>` tags.
-Thw following replaces the default UI with to SVG icons:
+The following replaces the default UI with two SVG icons:

 ```html
 <dark-mode-toggle class="basic">